 Commerce OCC API enhancements

-SAP introduces a set of enhancements in their service-oriented commerce integration layer, Omni-Commerce Connect (OCC).
-These interfaces are designed to be used mainly from the front end layer, SAP Spartacus or mobile apps.
+SAP introduces a set of enhancements in its service-oriented commerce integration layer, Omni-Commerce Connect (OCC).
+These interfaces are designed to be used mainly from the front-end layer, SAP Spartacus, or mobile apps.

 New features include: